Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 - :attr:`~.Transformer.choices`
 - :attr:`~.Transformer.channel_types`

-Since these are properties, they must be decorated with :class:`property`.
+Since these are properties, they must be decorated with :class:`property`:
-For example, to change the underlying type to :class:`~discord.User`:

 .. code-block:: python